 Nightmares vs. Night Terrors: What’s the Difference?

 Parents often ask how to tell the difference between a nightmare and a night terror.
-While both can be disturbing for parents, there are differences between the two, including what you can do to help solve your child’s sleep problems.
+Both are more prevalent during childhood.
+Both can be frightening and cause sleep disturbances.

 “Experiencing nighttime fears is a normal developmental stage that starts around age 2,” says Matilda Remba, MD, a pediatrician at Scripps Clinic in Mission Valley.
 “Preschoolers have a vivid imagination and are also beginning to understand that there are things out there in the world that can hurt them.”

-Nightmares often occur during the second half of the night, when dreaming is most intense.
+Most nightmares occur during the second half of the night, when dreaming is most intense.
+This is also known as the rapid eye movement REM phase of the sleep cycle.
 Your child may wake up crying or feeling afraid and may have trouble falling back asleep.

-- Go to your child as quickly as possible
+- Getting to your child as quickly as possible

-- Assure them that you are there and will protect them
+- Assuring them you are there and will protect them

-- Encourage your child to tell you about the dream
+- Encouraging your child to tell you about the dream

-- Keep on a dim light if that helps
+- Keeping on a dim light if that helps

-- Once your child is ready, encourage him or her to go back to sleep
+- Encouraging your child to go back to sleep as soon as they are ready

-- See if there is something specific that is scaring your child, such as dark shadows, and make sure they are gone
+- Checking if there is something specific that is scaring your child, such as dark shadows, and removing it

-Nightmares should not be mistaken for night terrors, which occur during the deepest stages of sleep, early in the night, and are partial arousals from sleep.
+Most night terrors, also called sleep terrors, occur during deep sleep or early in the night and are partial arousals from sleep.
 They occur most often in toddlers and preschoolers and can last up to 45 minutes though most are much shorter.

 Indications that your child is experiencing a night terror, and not a nightmare, include: